stenflo/judex/fullstack-challenge-client/README.md

 ### To build from source:

-Go to the project directory and install package dependencies with NPM.
+Go to the fullstack-challenge-client directory and install package dependencies with NPM.

 ```sh
 $ cd fullstack-challenge-client